ScriptsRoblox29/Nots-hub/README.md

 local Id = 74305716507552

 if game.PlaceId ~= Id then
-    Players.LocalPlayer:Kick("this game is wrong! the script can't be used if it doesn't have support, Please search Roblox for: 'Troll People Tower' and play the right game.") else
+    Players.LocalPlayer:Kick("this game is wrong, the script can't be used.
+Please search Roblox for; 'Troll People Tower' and play the right game.") else

     local introGui = Instance.new("ScreenGui", game.CoreGui)